Trahloc/Misc/zeroth_law/frameworks/python/ZerothLawAIFramework.py313.md

 2.  **Single Responsibility & Clear API Boundaries**: Keep components focused on one reason to change, making them easier to test and reason about via TDD.
 Expose minimal necessary interfaces via `__init__.py` (managed by `autoinit` if desired).
 Isolation simplifies AI reasoning and independent refinement.
 3.  **First Principles Simplicity**: Solve problems directly with minimal complexity, driven by the need to pass the current test.
 Prefer clear Python 3.13+ features over intricate abstractions.
 Minimalism reduces error surface and boosts AI refactoring confidence within the TDD cycle.
 4.  **Follow Modern Project Standards**: Align with conventions from contemporary, reputable Python projects known for quality.
 Adopt proven patterns while remaining open to evolution.
 Use influential standards like `black` formatting as context, but configure `ruff format` to project-specific needs defined herein.
-5.  **Leverage Existing Libraries (No Reinvention)**: Utilize stable, well-maintained PyPI/Conda packages compatible with Python 3.13+.
-Treat vetted libraries as reliable blocks, focusing AI effort on unique project logic tested at integration boundaries.
+5.  **Leverage Existing Libraries (No Reinvention & No Monkey-Patching)**: Utilize stable, well-maintained PyPI packages compatible with Python 3.13+.
+Treat vetted libraries as reliable blocks, focusing AI effort on unique project logic tested at integration boundaries. **Strictly forbid** modifying the internal behavior of third-party libraries at runtime (monkey-patching).
+Interact with libraries only through their documented public APIs.
+Configure tools via their intended mechanisms (configuration files, command-line arguments), never by altering their code dynamically.
 6.  **Don't Repeat Yourself (DRY)**: During the Refactor step of TDD, consolidate logic identified via testing or analysis (`pylint R0801`).
 Eliminate duplication to reduce debt and ensure consistent updates.
 7.  **Self-Documenting Code & Explaining Rationale**: Use descriptive names (`what`).
 Employ docstrings/comments to explain the *why* (rationale, context) for non-obvious logic discovered during implementation or refactoring.
 Assume an AI reader understands Python 3.13+ syntax; provide the background needed for maintenance and AI-driven refactoring.
 Documentation follows implementation within the TDD cycle.
 8.  **Consistent Style & Idiomatic Usage**: Apply uniform coding style enforced by `ruff format` (project config) and `ruff check`, along with modern type hints and Python 3.13+ idioms.
 Style checks are part of the automated feedback loop.